-ICD-10-AM/ACHI/ACS 8th Edition is the classification in use in Ireland for all discharges from 1st January 20151.
+ICD-10-AM/ACHI/ACS 10th Edition is the classification in use in Ireland for all discharges from 1st January 2020.

-- ICD-10-AM is used for coding diagnoses and conditions and it is the International Classification of Disease, 10th Revision produced by the WHO with the Australian Modification.
-It consists of a tabular list of diseases and accompanying index available in paper or ebook format. - ACHI is used for coding procedures and interventions and is the Australian Classification of Health Interventions developed by the National Centre for Classification in Health (NCCH).
-It consists of a tabular list of interventions and accompanying alphabetic index available in paper or e-book format. - ACS are the Australian Coding Standards developed by the NCCH for use with ICD-10-AM and ACHI.
-These are available in paper or e-book format.
-The Irish Coding Standards (ICS) compliment these standards.
+- ICD-10-AM is used for coding diagnoses and conditions and it is the International Classification of Disease, 10th Revision produced by the WHO with the Australian Modification developed by the Australian Consortium for Classification Development.
+It consists of a tabular list of diseases and accompanying alphabetic index available in paper or ebook format. - ACHI is used for coding procedures and interventions and is the Australian Classification of Health Interventions developed by the Australian Consortium for Classification Development.
+It consists of a tabular list of interventions and accompanying alphabetic index available in paper or ebook format. - ACS are the Australian Coding Standards developed by the Australian Consortium for Classification Development for use with ICD-10-AM and ACHI.
+These are available in paper or ebook format.
+The Irish Coding Standards (ICS) complement these standards.